dewanshrawat15/Mailing-Script/README.md

 # Mailing Script
-A simple program to send emails. mail.py is used to send emails from a .csv file using gmail servers. script.py is used for custom domains, through cpanel logins.
+Two simple scripts to send emails.
+- mail.py is used to send emails from a .csv file using gmail servers.
+- script.py is used for custom domains, through cpanel logins.

 # Requirement
 Any system with python 3 (preferably 3.6) and terminal.